Geometric Generalization of Neural Operators from a Kernel Integral Perspective: Numerical Study

-Representative results for the Laplacian single layer potential are shown in~\cref{fig:kernel_integral}, including test samples with median and largest relative errors, from both single-curve and two-curve datasets.
-Even in the worst case (about $4\%$ relative error on the single-curve test set), the overall error remains small, and is comparable across the two datasets; similar behavior is observed for all kernels.
-Complete test errors for both datasets are reported in \cref{tab:single-layer,tab:M-PCNO-pn-vs-error} and visualized in \cref{fig:kernel_integral_error_plot}.
-Overall, the results demonstrate that M-PCNO exhibits strong geometric generalization and reveal a fundamental trade-off between model expressivity, which is determined by $p$ and network depth, and the amount of training data required to achieve high accuracy. \begin{enumerate} \item For the single-layer linear model, the error scales as $p^{-1}$ in both single-curve in-distribution and two-curve out-of-distribution tests (see \cref{fig:kernel_integral_error_plot}-top), consistent with the theoretical result in \cref{theorem:approximation-error}. \item For 5-layer M-PCNO, the error is generally lower than that of the linear model and still roughly scales as $p^{-1}$ for both single-curve in-distribution and two-curve out-of-distribution tests.
+We compare two architectures.
+The first is a single multiscale point cloud neural layer with the nonlinear activation removed and serves as a baseline.
+The second is a 5-layer M-PCNO and is used to investigate the effects of depth and nonlinear composition.
+We vary the truncated mode number $p \in\{8, 16, 32, 64\}$ and training dataset size $n \in\{ 1000, 2000, 4000, 8000\}$.
+The complete results are summarized in \cref{fig:kernel_integral_error_plot}.
+Overall, M-PCNO generalizes effectively across geometric and topological variations.
+We observe that \begin{enumerate} \item For the single-layer linear model, the error scales as $p^{-1}$ in both single-curve in-distribution and two-curve out-of-distribution tests (see \cref{fig:kernel_integral_error_plot}-top), consistent with the theoretical result in \cref{theorem:approximation-error}. \item For 5-layer M-PCNO, the error is generally lower than that of the linear model and still roughly scales as $p^{-1}$.
 However, when $p$ becomes large, the available training data are insufficient to reliably train the more expressive model.
 As a result, the test error no longer decreases with increasing $p$ and instead plateaus (see \cref{fig:kernel_integral_error_plot}-top). \item Increasing the training data size $n$ for 5-layer M-PCNO reduces the error following the scaling law $n^{-\beta}$.
 For the Laplacian single and double layer potentials and the Stokeslet, the convergence rate reaches the Monte Carlo rate ($\beta=\frac{1}{2}$), while other kernels exhibit slower convergence.
 We conjecture that kernels with weaker singularities converge more rapidly (see \cref{fig:kernel_integral_error_plot}-bottom). \end{enumerate}